SmingHub/Sming/docs/README.md

 # Sming Documentation

 This directory contains the build system for Sming's documentation.
-It is intended to be read online via (Read The Docs)[https://sming.readthedocs.io].
+It is intended to be read online via [Read The Docs](https://sming.readthedocs.io).

 The `source` directory contains some top-level files however most of the information is obtained from the various README files associated with the source code.